telerik/blazor-docs/components/grid/aggregates.md

 # Grid Aggregates

-The Grid component provides built-in aggregates for column values based on [grouping]({%slug components/grid/features/grouping%}).
+The Grid component provides built-in aggregates for column values based on [grouping]({%slug components/grid/features/grouping%}) and also a grand total row.

 There are several available aggregate functions under the `Telerik.Blazor.GridAggregateType` enum: